We can all accept that

 Quine (in his ‘What There Is’) has provided us with strong arguments against such extravagant Meinongism.
 (Though was Lewis an extravagant Meinongian?)
 This problem itself brings in a whole host of accompanying problems about the references of words and the names of entities that seemingly don’t actually exist.

 Though I can quite happily talk about a round square: does this somehow bring about the round square’s existence?
 I can talk about a possible Murphy who has three thousand girlfriends.
-Does my talk alone bring into existence this possible Murphy?
-However, it's still a fair question.
-What is it we're talking about when we talk about “way things could have been”?
-Indeed who is this God who “doesn’t exist”?
+Does my talk alone bring into existence this Possible Murphy?
+However, it's still a fair question:

 When we say that